Online Study

 Course overview

-By the end of the course, you’ll have a clearer sense of your own comic voice, a toolkit for tackling different genres and tones, and concrete material you can continue developing into a one‑off film script or an ongoing TV project that feels both distinctive and timely.
+Alongside watching and discussing key clips, you’ll have the opportunity to create and develop your own comedy genre ideas every week, with guided craft focuses on elements like the spectrum of comedy, 3‑act structure, setting as a comic engine, character construction, dialogue, rewriting, and pitching.
+By the end of the course, you’ll have a clearer sense of your own comic voice, a toolkit for tackling different genres and tones, and concrete material you can continue developing into a one‑off film script or an ongoing TV project that feels distinctive and that answers that key screenwriting question: ‘Why this script, why now?’

 Tuition fees per individual: £650